yaoshixin007/MCW-Containers-and-DevOps/Hands-on lab/HOL unguided - Containers and DevOps.md

 In this task, you will create a new Dockerfile that will be used to run the API as a containerized application.

-**NOTE: You will be working in a Linux VM without friendly editor tools.
+>**NOTE: You will be working in a Linux VM without friendly editor tools.
 You must follow the steps very carefully to work with Vim for a few editing exercises if you are not already familiar with Vim.**

-1. From the content-api folder, using Vim create a new file named Dockerfile
+1. From the content-api folder, using Vim create a new file named Dockerfile.

-1. Create a multi-stage Dockerfile based on the node:argon image for build stage(s) and node:alpine for the deployable artifact
+2. Create a multi-stage Dockerfile based on the node:argon image for build stage(s) and node:alpine for the deployable artifact.

-1. Include instructions to copy the source files for the application to the image and to run npm install
+3. Include instructions to copy the source files for the application to the image and to run npm install.

-1. Expose port 3001 and put the startup command npm
+4. Expose port 3001 and put the startup command npm.

-1. Verify the file contents, to ensure it saved as expected
+5. Verify the file contents, to ensure it saved as expected.

 ### Task 4: Create Docker images

 In this task, you will create Docker images for the application -- one for the API and another for the web application.
 Each image will be created via Docker commands that rely on a Dockerfile.

-1. From the content-api directory, build a Docker image using the Dockerfile you created
+1. From the content-api directory, build a Docker image using the Dockerfile you created.

-1. From the content-web directory, build a Docker image with the existing Dockerfile in the folder
+2. From the content-web directory, build a Docker image with the existing Dockerfile in the folder.

-1. Once both images are successfully built, you will see three images now exist when you run the Docker images command.
+3. Once both images are successfully built, you will see three images now exist when you run the Docker images command.
 One for API, one for web, and another for node.

 ### Task 5: Run a containerized application

 The web application container will be calling endpoints exposed by the API application container.
 In this exercise, you will create a bridge network so that containers can communicate with one another, and then launch the images you created as containers in that network.

-1. Start the API container with this command
+1. Start the API container with this command:

     ```bash
      docker run --name api --net fabmedical -p 3001:3001 content-api
     ```

-1. Diagnose the failure with the api container and resolve by setting the MONGODB_CONNECTION environment variable within the container
+2. Diagnose the failure with the api container and resolve by setting the MONGODB_CONNECTION environment variable within the container.

-1. Start the API and web containers with these commands:
+3. Start the API and web containers with these commands:

     ```bash
     docker run --name web --net fabmedical -P -d content-web
     ```

-1. Test the API application by curling the speakers URL once again
+4. Test the API application by curling the speakers URL once again.

-1. Test the web application by curling the site, but using the dynamic port assigned to the container from the run command
+5. Test the web application by curling the site, but using the dynamic port assigned to the container from the run command.

 ### Task 6: Setup environment variables

 In this task, you will configure the web container to communicate with the API container using an environment variable.
 You will modify the web application to read the URL from the environment variable, rebuild the Docker image, and then run the container again to test connectivity.

-1. From WSL, stop and remove the web container
+1. From WSL, stop and remove the web container.

-1. Edit content-web\\data-access\\index.js and locate the TODO item and modify the code so that the contentApiUrl variable will be set to an environment variable
+2. Edit content-web\\data-access\\index.js and locate the TODO item and modify the code so that the contentApiUrl variable will be set to an environment variable.

-1. Edit the Dockerfile in content-web to add an environment variable CONTENT_API_URL matching http://localhost:3001
+3. Edit the Dockerfile in content-web to add an environment variable CONTENT_API_URL matching http://localhost:3001.

-1. Rebuild the web Docker image
+4. Rebuild the web Docker image.

-1. Create and start the image, passing the correct URI to the API container as an environment variable, and then check the port that the container is running on
+5. Create and start the image, passing the correct URI to the API container as an environment variable, and then check the port that the container is running on.

     ```bash
     docker run --d --P --name web --net fabmedical --e CONTENT_API_URL=http://api:3001 content-web
     ```
-1. Curl the speakers path again, using the port assigned to the web container
+6. Curl the speakers path again, using the port assigned to the web container.

-1. Stop and restart the container so that it uses port 3000 and then browse to the URL at the build agent IP address with that port to view the web application
+7. Stop and restart the container so that it uses port 3000 and then browse to the URL at the build agent IP address with that port to view the web application.

-1. Stop and remove all the running docker containers, including the mongo container
+8. Stop and remove all the running docker containers, including the mongo container.

-1. Create a docker-compose yaml file that will run all containers together.
+9. Create a docker-compose yaml file that will run all containers together.
 Make sure all dependencies are considered so that the containers start in the correct order.

-1. Update the docker-compose solution to initialize and persist mongodb data
+10. Update the docker-compose solution to initialize and persist mongodb data.

-1. Check the results in the browser, the speaker and session data is now available
+11. Check the results in the browser, the speaker and session data is now available.

 ### Task 7: Push images to Azure Container Registry